 - enforcement of our Terms of Service Agreement and other agreements;

-Other users of the site to identify you to anyone to whom you send messages or make comments through the Services;
+- Other users of the site to identify you to anyone to whom you send messages or make comments through the Services;

-Persons or entities with whom you consent to have your Personal Data shared;
+- Persons or entities with whom you consent to have your Personal Data shared;

-Third parties in order to prevent damage to our property (tangible and intangible), for safety reasons, or to collect amounts owed to us;
+- Third parties in order to prevent damage to our property (tangible and intangible), for safety reasons, or to collect amounts owed to us;

-Merchants and payment processors; and
+- * Merchants and payment processors;

-Third parties as we believe necessary or appropriate, in any manner permitted under applicable law, including laws outside your country of residence.
+- Third parties as we believe necessary or appropriate, in any manner permitted under applicable law, including laws outside your country of residence.

 Next you need to state why you collect allll this information.
 These are generic terms and apply to nearly everyone: we collect it to provide services, to understand our audience – which helps us provide services, and to run our business.
 We also need to comply with the legal requirements wherever we live.
-Something like this will do nicely:

-- We will never sell, rent, or lease your Personal Data to a third party.
+We will never sell, rent, or lease your Personal Data to a third party.

 Section 4: How Long we Retain Your Data

-Google Analytics data is retained for ______.
-Contact forms and comments cookies are held for one year.
-We will retain your Personal Data for the period necessary to fulfill the purposes outlined in this Privacy Policy unless a longer retention period is required or allowed by law.
+For all other services, we will retain your Personal Data for the period necessary to fulfill the purposes outlined in this Privacy Policy unless a longer retention period is required or allowed by law.

 Section 5: What Rights You Have Section